MADANW/muhsinAIapp/README.md

 - **Natural Language Planning**: Type what you want to do and get a structured, editable daily plan
 - **Prayer Times Integration**: Automatically includes prayer times based on location
+- **Polished UI with Animations**: Smooth, consistent animations throughout the app
 - **Free Tier**: 3 free AI-generated plans
 - **Pro Subscription**: Unlimited plans, templates, export options, and more